Single Tooth Replacement With an Implant

 What Is a Dental Implant?

 A dental implant is a small titanium post that serves as the root component of a prosthetic tooth.
 This implant is later attached to an abutment, or support structure, which links the post to your restoration.
-For a single tooth replacement, your restoration will most likely be a ceramic crown.
+For a single tooth replacement, your restoration will most likely be a ceramic dental crown.

 Most ceramic crowns are made with porcelain or zirconia.
 Each of these materials can be sculpted to match the appearance and texture of natural enamel.
 Both materials also possess the same light reflective properties as natural enamel, making your crown virtually indistinguishable from your surrounding teeth.